BoseVJeff/sf_symbols/README.md

     2. Web Demo

         This is contained entirely within `docs/demo`.
-To populate this file, first build the `example` app in the demo using `flutter build web --base-href=/docs/demo`.
+To populate this file, first build the `example` app in the demo using `flutter build web --base-href=/docs/demo/ --no-tree-shake-icons`.
 Then copy the `build/web` folder from the `example` app in its entirety into `docs/demo`.

-        This process could e automated but is manual for now.
+        This process could be automated but is manual for now.

     3. API Docs

         This is contained entirely within `docs/doc`.
 To populate this file, first build the docs using `dart doc .`.
 Then copy the `doc` folder in its entirety into `docs`.

-        This process could e automated but is manual for now.
+        This process could be automated but is manual for now.

 ### Testing